-You do not normally need planning permission to replace, alter or add new windows to introduce more natural light into your house, providing your permitted development rights have not been removed or restricted for our home,' advises architect Mary Hewett.
-'However, it is always worth checking with your local authority, though.
-There is one important restriction: unless you get planning permission, any new side-facing first-floor windows will have to be obscure-glazed, to protect your neighbours’ privacy.
+'You do not normally need planning permission to replace, alter or add new windows to introduce more natural light into your house, providing your permitted development rights have not been removed or restricted for our home,' advises architect Mary Hewett.
+'However, it is always worth checking with your local authority.
+There is one important restriction: unless you get planning permission, any new side-facing first-floor windows will have to be obscure-glazed, to protect your neighbours’ privacy.'

 Note that a compliance certificate will be required by the purchaser’s solicitor when you come to sell the property on.

-Add a glass box extension to your home
+Add a glazed extension

-A 2x4m glass box with a front height of 2.5m will cost around £30,000-£36,000 – allow £1,100-£1,300 per m² of glass.
+'A 2m x 4m glass box with a front height of 2.5m can cost from around £30,000 to £36,000 – allow £1,100 to £1,300 per m² of glass.
 It will be maintenance-free and won’t require decoration like a typical extension,' says Fiona Sharman of Cantifix, architectural glass and structural glazing specialists.

-The glass used must be high-performance, to limit the extremes of temperature within the room.
-Building Regulations permit glass with a U-value – a measurement, in W per m²K, of thermal transmittance for energy-efficiency – of up to 1.8W per m²K.
+'The glass used must be high-performance, to limit the extremes of temperature within the room.
+Building regulations permit glass with a U-value – a measurement, in W per m²K, of thermal transmittance for energy-efficiency – of up to 1.8W per m²K.
 This value should, though, be closer to 1.1W per m²K for minimal heat wastage and all-year-round comfort.

-There is considerable preoccupation with the notion of heat loss through glass, but the heat gain on cold, sunny days far outweighs any heat loss in dark winter months.
-The overall heating costs of your home will be reduced by the addition of an efficiently insulated glass box.
+'There is considerable preoccupation with the notion of heat loss through glass, but the heat gain on cold, sunny days far outweighs any heat loss in dark winter months.
+The overall heating costs of your home will be reduced by the addition of an efficiently insulated glass box.'